WaarlandIT/ESPHOME-MMW/README.md

 How to use this:
 Build like in the diagram and use the yaml files to generate the binary and write it to the ESP-01 like described on https://esphome.io/

+The yaml I found somewhere and forgot to keep the link so it's not mine but made some minor tweaks to make it work with the ESP-01